rix1337/Quasarr/README.md

 Just follow the link from the console output (or discord notification) and solve the CAPTCHA.
 Quasarr will confidently handle the rest.

+**Warning: this project is still in the proof-of-concept stage.
+It is only tested with Radarr and the three currently supported hostnames.**

 # Instructions

 * Follow instructions to set up at least one hostname for Quasarr